Mark2Mark/Skedge/README.md

 ```

 ---
+##### Important
+- Beta!
+Please backup your files.
+No guarantee for destroying your files.
+- Take care when doing transforms or things alike on your layer's bezierPath.
+Since it will actually adress the real path, be sure to make a `.copy()` of your layer before proceeding with those.
+If oyu’re just reading data and drawing new objects from that data, you should be fine.

+---
 ##### Known Issues

 - Once a script was opened via cmd+o, the floating window is not such anymore, it will always go the the background now when you click into the Edit Tab.